-Now, it’s obviously important to measure some of the paramount metrics concerning the firmness, the comfort and the support of both mattresses.
+Now, it’s obviously important to measure some paramount metrics concerning the firmness, the comfort and the support of both mattresses.

 Leesa scores 6 of a total of 10 on the unified firmness scale.
-This is as medium and average as it can get.
 This is why the bed manages to hit the so-called sweet spot, and it delivers a universal firmness, support, and comfort that at least 80% of sleepers prefer.

-When you lie down on the mattress initially, the softness that will envelop you is considerable.
-The bed is overly comfortable, and it’s very cool.
+When you lie down on the mattress initially, it should feel very cool.
 This is all thanks to the very effective layer of Avena foam.
-As you start easing into the bed, the memory foam begins doing its job, allowing for an excellent compression, support and acute pressure relief.
-These materials look together synergistically to ensure that you receive an exclusive sensation of this bed and no other.
+As you start easing into the bed, the memory foam begins doing its job, allowing for an excellent compression, support, and acute pressure relief.
+These materials look together synergistically to ensure that you receive an exclusive sensation.

-You can rest assured that this bed brings one of the most balanced sleeping sensations on the market.
-The multi-layer design, support, firmness, nature of the materials as well as the thickness of the foams are intended to work in sync to deliver comfort for people with different weight, sleeping preferences and others of the kind.
+This bed is among a balanced sleeping sensation on the market.
+The multi-layer design, support, firmness, and nature of the materials, as well as the foam’s thickness are intended to work in sync to deliver comfort for people with different weights, sleeping preferences, and shapes.

-For those of you who are looking for a well-rounded mattress and a medium firmness, the Leesa manages to get the job done perfectly, striking perfect balance throughout the board.
+For those of you who are looking for a well-rounded mattress and a medium firmness, the Leesa could be for you, striking balance across the board.

 It is also worth mentioning that the mattress also has a reasonably fast response time.
 This is an added bonus for those of you who are active and move a lot in their sleep.
-In other words, it is not going to make you feel trapped, which is characteristic of low-quality memory foam beds.
+In other words, it shouldn’t make you feel trapped, which is very important to some.